aaldaber/Distributed-Multi-User-Scrapy-System-with-a-Web-UI/README.md

 - pymongo
 - pika

-The dashboard theme used in the UI was retrieved from https://github.com/VinceG/Bootstrap-Admin-Theme.
+The dashboard theme used for the UI was retrieved from https://github.com/VinceG/Bootstrap-Admin-Theme.

 # Examples

 Link generator and scraper functions are given in the examples folder.

+# License

+This project is licensed under the terms of the MIT license.